Hans-Beerman/CompressorNodeSoftware-main/README.md

 **Configuratie PlatformIO**

-The configuration for this Project in PlatformIO is stored in the platformio.ini file, the content of this file is file is shown next, the IP address (10.0.0.127) is an example, please change this to the correct IP address, given by the network to which the node is connected:
+The configuration for this Project in PlatformIO is stored in the platformio.ini file, the content of this file is shown next, the IP address (192.168.5.95) is the current IP address of the node in the Makerspace, please change this to the correct IP address, given by the network to which the node is connected:

 _;PlatformIO Project Configuration File_